 The public comment period has closed for Implementing a Zero Trust Architecture.
+We are currently reviewing the comments received.
 Thank you to everyone who shared their feedback with us.
-We are currently reviewing the comments received as work continues on the implementation of the demonstration and development of other sections of the publication.

 The proliferation of cloud computing, mobile device use, and the Internet of Things has dissolved conventional network boundaries.
 The workforce is more distributed, with remote workers who need access to resources anytime, anywhere, and on any device, to support the mission.
 Organizations must evolve to provide secure access to company resources from any location and asset, protect interactions with business partners, and shield client-server as well as inter-server communications.